 The history of the wheaten terrier breed dates back over 200 years and stems from a life as a traditional Irish farm dog.
-History places the breed in southern Ireland, around Wicklow and Cork as well us parts of northern Ireland, belonging typically to farmers and lower income families.
+History places the breed in southern Ireland, around Wicklow and Cork as well as parts of northern Ireland, belonging typically to farmers and working class families.
 Wheatens were the working man’s dog.
-As a general purpose farm dog, wheatens lived a relatively hard outdoor life.
-This lifestyle required them to develop keen instincts, both mental and physical.
-This job placed the wheaten directly in the way of farm vermin which helps wheaten owners understand why their dogs have such a propensity for chasing small game today.
-Early wheatens also were used to herd cattle and sheep and would patrol the borders of their farms, alerting their owners of anything out of the ordinary with their trademark bark.
+As a general purpose farm dog, wheatens lived a relatively difficult outdoor life.
+This lifestyle required quick development of keen instincts, both mental and physical.
+As farm dogs, the wheaten was the first line of defence against vermin.
+This fact should help wheaten owners understand why their dogs have such a propensity for chasing small game today.
+Early wheatens were also used to herd cattle and sheep and would patrol the borders of their farms, alerting their owners of anything out of the ordinary with their trademark bark.

-Modern history shows the breed to be closely related to that of Ireland’s two other long legged terriers, the Kerry Blue Terriers and Irish Terriers.
-Kerry Blue Terriers are known historically to have stemmed from a Blue Terrier mating with Wheaten Terriers to establish the breed we know today.
+Modern history shows the breed to be closely related to Ireland’s other long legged terriers, the Kerry Blue and Irish Terriers.
+Kerry Blue Terriers are known to have stemmed from a Blue Terrier mating with Wheaten Terriers to establish the breed we know today.
 The soft coated wheatens were relatively unknown until the early 20th century.
-Their popularity is due in large part to their exceptional showing in the 1932 terrier field trial where a wheaten terrier performed impressively.
+Their popularity is due in large part to their exceptional showing in the 1932 terrier field trial where a soft coated wheaten terrier performed impressively.
 The Irish kennel club, with the help of Patrick Blake and Dr. G.J.
 Pierse included the soft coated wheatens as one of their founding breeds.
-The name for the breed was originally planned to be “Irish Wheaten Terrier” which was confronted with opposition from the other popular Irish breeds of the time.
+The name for the breed was originally planned to be “Irish Wheaten Terrier” but was confronted with opposition from the other popular Irish breeds of the time.

 Is a Wheaten Terrier Right For You?

 The soft coated wheaten terrier breed is an active one.
 Wheatens love to run, jump, play and act like a puppy.
 They will do this for their entire lives.
-If you prefer a dog that will site idly by while you sit around the house then the wheaten is not the dog for you.
+If you prefer a dog that will sit idly by while you relax around the house, the wheaten is not for you.
 They do enjoy rest and will nap frequently, however, when awake, the wheaten loves to play and bounce around your home.
 They love company, family and exercise.
 If you prefer a more distant pet, the wheaten may not be the breed for you.
-However, if you love an energetic breed with high intelligence and loyalty then the SCWT is the breed for you.
+However, if you love an energetic breed with high intelligence and loyalty then you are on the right track.

 Wheatens are extremely intelligent, which is of course a double edged sword when it comes to dogs.
 The wheaten can be taught almost anything, but they can be stubborn.
 They generally do not bark a lot and do not shed.
-If you have allergies and are looking for a great hypoallergenic dog, then wheatens may be your breed.
-They do however require grooming to keep their coat from getting knotted.
+If you have allergies and are looking for a great hypoallergenic dog, then you should strongly consider a soft coated wheaten terrier.